^

 Supervision Town Hall Recording and FAQs

-Attended by more than 200 participants, ASTRO’s Supervision Town Hall covered CMS’ supervision policy and provided attendees with an opportunity to share insights regarding the impact supervision has on their practice.
+Attended by more than 200 participants, ASTRO’s Supervision Town Hall covered Centers for Medicare and Medicaid Services (CMS’) supervision policy and provided attendees with an opportunity to share insights regarding the impact supervision has on their practice.
 A recording of the Town Hall is available below, as well as answers to questions raised during the Town Hall.

 During the Town Hall, ASTRO leadership shared insights on CMS supervision policy, specifically how it differs between hospital and freestanding settings.
 Additionally, the Town Hall featured interactive surveys, live chat, and a Q&A session that allowed for broad participant interaction.